 Our greatest asset is our well-trained, educated staff.
 Every staff member is thoroughly trained so that no matter whom you talk to, from the office staff to service technician, you can be rest assured that you are getting the best, latest and most reliable information.

 We have an extensive in-house training program for staying current in the newest pest control trends and continually building our knowledge so we can solve whatever pest problem you may have.

 Here are some things that we do differently than our competition:

-Now after more than 50 years, we are in our third generation, Jeff and Kim, Scott and Pat’s children, handle many of the day to day operations of the business.
-Our dedication to customer service is as strong today as it was back in 1959, and our commitment to keep the family atmosphere remains our number one priority.
+Now after more than 50 years, we are in our third generation, Jeff and Kim, Scott and Pat’s children, handle many of the days to day operations of the business.
+Our dedication to customer service is as strong today as it was back in 1959, and our commitment to keeping the family atmosphere remains our number one priority.

 The second reason is that when they started the company Scott was very involved in the Jaycees as a JCI International Senator.
 The highest chapter award that they awarded was the Blue Chip award.

 Our greatest asset is our well-trained, educated staff.
 Every staff member is trained so that no matter whom you talk to, you can rest assured that you are getting the best, latest, most reliable information.

 We have a new service program specifically targeted toward mosquitoes.
 This treatment program uses a fine mist application of microencapsulated materials to treat all of the foliage around your house and yard.
 This targeted application kills mosquitoes where they rest and hide during the day.